 Debt can be a real financial weight on your shoulders, but it can also be a necessary resource in order to get a house, a car, a college education, and much more.

-All you really need to budget money is a few lists, a calculator, and a plan.
-Practice using a budget now so that you can control your finances instead of your finances controlling you.
+All you really need when learning how to budget is a few lists, a calculator, and a budgeting plan.
+Once you know how to budget, practice using a budget and budgeting tips so that you can control your personal finances instead of your finances controlling you.